domiebett/dojo/README.md

 ## Final project for week two bootcamp

-This repository contains files for the final Andela Bootcamp Cohort 18 Project.
+This repository contains the Dojo project, a space allocation CLI program.
 It is designed to allocated people to rooms available in the Dojo, one of Andela's facilities.

 ## Starting Up on system